Where the Heart Lies

 “We sendeth our own most trust liegemen across the globe, dearest Mara,” Eve replied with a motherly smile.
 “Thither are many which threaten our own life.
 Tis the role of our own precious liegemen to protect us, and thee, our sweet maid, art one of those liegemen.”
 She winked an emerald eye down at the clueless vixen.

 “Of course, Lady Eve!
 My sword is at your command!”
 Mara smiled up at the countess.
 That made sense.
 She was a part of the important circle that few were graced to enter.
 She understood status well, and Heir to the Throne of Darkness was pretty high up there.
-A light laughter left her lips as she thought about how much lower Ruzha sat beneath her.
+A burst of light laughter left her lips as she thought about how much lower Ruzha sat beneath her.

 “What sort of assignment is thus, mine own mistress?”

 Eve gaped at Michael’s question.
 Had he just spoken up without being addressed?
 That was unlike him.
 He was normally silent until his thoughts were requested.
 First, Mara had been acting differently, and now, her cold mercenary had developed a tongue.
 Her interest in such change between the two of them was growing, especially since they seemed to be causing it in one another.
 How though?